-Focus on EH&S Performance Continuing to improve in all Environmental, Health and Safety matters - Safety is Job 1 Petroleum Segment experienced a 27% reduction in environmental events through 9/30/2021 compared to same period in 2020.
-Fertilizer segment achieved 73% reduction in process safety incidents and 75% reduction in environmental events through 9/30/2021 compared to same period in 2020.
-Preserve Cash Flow Focusing capital spending on projects that are critical to safe and reliable operations Deferring the majority of our growth capital spending, with the exception of the RDU projects at Wynnewood.
-Deferred turnarounds at Wynnewood Refinery to Spring 2022, Coffeyville Fertilizer to Summer 2022, East Dubuque Fertilizer to Summer/Fall 2022, and Coffeyville Refinery to Spring of 2023.
-Maintain Balance Sheet and Liquidity Positioning to take advantage of market recovery and potential near-term opportunities Ended 3Q 2021 with total liquidity position of \$680 million (1) excluding CVR Partners and after \$492 million special dividend paid during 3Q 2021.
-Focus on Crude Oil Quality and Differentials Leveraging our strategic location and proprietary gathering system to deliver high value neat crude oils to our refineries Gathering volumes in 3Q 2021 averaged approx. 112,000 bpd.
+Focus on EH&S Performance

+Continuing to improve in all Environmental, Health and Safety matters - Safety is Job 1

+Petroleum Segment experienced a 44% reduction in total recordable incident rate and a 31% reduction in environmental events hrough for the full-year 2021 compared to 2020.
+Fertilizer segment achieved 73% reduction in process safety incidents and 67% reduction in environmental events for the full-year 2021 compared to 2020.

+Preserve Cash Flow

+Focusing capital spending on projects that are critical to safe and reliable operations

+Deferring the majority of our growth capital spending, with the exception of the RDU projects at Wynnewood.
+Deferred turnarounds at Wynnewood Refinery to Spring 2022, Coffeyville Fertilizer to Summer 2022, East Dubuque Fertilizer to Summer 2022, and Coffeyville Refinery to Spring of 2023.

+Maintain Balance Sheet and Liquidity

+Positioning to take advantage of market recovery and potential near-term opportunities

+Ended 4Q 2021 with total liquidity position of \$583 million(1) excluding CVR Partners and after \$492 million special dividend paid during 2Q 2021.

+Focus on Crude Oil Quality and Differentials

+Leveraging our strategic location and proprietary gathering system to deliver high value neat crude oils to our refineries

+Gathering volumes in 4Q 2021 averaged approx. 113,000 bpd.
 Working to further increase volumes and reduce purchases of Cushing WTI.
-Transportation and product yield advantages from gathered crude oils typically \$0.50-\$1.00 per bbl relative to Cushing WTI.
-Growour Renewables Businesses Reducing the carbon footprint of our operations and minimizing our exposure to Renewable Identification Numbers (RINs) through production of renewable biofuels Wynnewood renewable diesel unit (RDU) under construction and expected to be complete in April 2022.
-Construction of Wynnewood pre- treatment unit (PTU) approved by the Board and expected to be complete by YE 2022.
-Engineering design work underway on potential Coffeyville RDU project.
+Transportation and product yield advantages from gathered crude oils typically \$0.50 - \$1.00 per bbl relative to Cushing WTI.

+Growour Renewables Businesses

+Reducing the carbon footprint of our operations and minimizing our exposure to Renewable Identification Numbers (RINs) through production of renewable biofuels

+Wynnewood renewable diesel unit (RDU) under construction and expected to be complete and in-service in April 2022.
+Construction of Wynnewood pre-treatment unit (PTU) approved by the Board and expected to be complete by YE 2022.
+Engineering design underway on potential Coffeyville RDU project.
 Pursuing 45Q tax credits for carbon capture and sequestration activities at Coffeyville Fertilizer facility.

-Minimize Lost Opportunities Minimizing lost profit opportunities and improving capture rates Total 3Q 2021 lost profit opportunities of \$13mm flat from 3Q 2020, of which \$5mm was due to external causes, primarily as a result of a third-party outage at Coffeyville Fertilizer facility.
+Minimize Lost Opportunities

+Minimizing lost profit opportunities and improving capture rates

+$Total 4Q 2021\ lost\ profit\ opportunities\ of\ \$17mm\ up\ from\ \$4mm\ in\ 4Q 2020.\ \$8mm\ of\ 2021\ lost\ profit\ opportunities\ due\ to\ external\ causes,\ primarily\ as\ a\ result\ of\ a\ third-party\ outage\ at\ Coffeyville\ Fertilizer\ facility.$

-(1) Total liquidity as of September 30, 2021 comprised of \$465 million of cash, \$4 million of available for sale securities and availability under the ABL of \$371 million, less cash included in the borrowing base of \$160 million
+(1) Total liquidity as of December 31, 2021 comprised of \$397 million of cash and availability under the ABL of \$361 million, less cash included in the borrowing base of \$175 million